Afro-Brazilians: Abolition of slavery

 Francisco Paulo de Almeida (1826–1901), first and only Baron of Guaraciaba, title granted by Princess Isabel.
-Black, he possessed one of the greatest fortunes of the imperial period, getting to own approximately one thousand slaves.
+Black, he possessed one of the greatest fortunes of the imperial period, owning approximately one thousand slaves.

-According to Petrônio Domingues, by 1887 the slave struggles pointed to a real possibility of widespread insurrection.
+According to Petrônio Domingues, by 1887, the slave struggles pointed to a real possibility of widespread insurrection.
 On 23 October, in São Paulo, for instance, there were violent confrontations between the police and rioting Blacks, who chanted "long live freedom" and "death to the slaveowners".
 The president of the province, Rodrigues Alves, reported the situation as following:

 The massive flight of slaves from several fazendas threatens, in some places in the province, public order, alarming the proprietaries and the productive classes.

 Uprisings erupted in Itu, Campinas, Indaiatuba, Amparo, Piracicaba and Capivari; ten thousand fugitive slaves grouped in Santos.
 Flights were happening in daylight, guns were spotted among the fugitives, who, instead of hiding from police, seemed ready to engage in confrontation.

 It was as a response to such situation that, on 13 May 1888, slavery was abolished, as a means to restore order and the control of the ruling class, in a situation in which the slave system was almost completely disorganised.